VioletsOleander/vault-vanilla/paper-notes/gen-ai/language/algorithm/Switch Transformers Scaling to Trillion Parameter Models with Simple and Effective Sparsity-2022-JMLR.md

 This list could easily be extended, but we hope this gives a flavor for the types of challenges that we are thinking about and what we suspect are promising future directions.

 # 9. Conclusion

-9. ConclusionSwitch Transformers are scalable and effective natural language learners.
+Switch Transformers are scalable and effective natural language learners.
 We simplify Mixture of Experts to produce an architecture that is easy to understand, stable to train and vastly more sample efficient than equivalently-sized dense models.
 We find that these models excel across a diverse set of natural language tasks and in different training regimes, including pre-training, fine-tuning and multi-task training.
 These advances make it possible to train models with hundreds of billion to trillion parameters and which achieve substantial speedups relative to dense T5 baselines.
 We hope our work motivates sparse models as an effective architecture and that this encourages researchers and practitioners to consider these flexible models in natural language tasks, and beyond.
+>  Switch Transformers 简化了 MoE 结构
+>  Switch Transformers 达到了很好的效果

-# Appendix A. Switch for Attention
+# A. Switch for Attention
 Shazeer et al. (2018); Lepikhin et al. (2020) designed MoE Transformers (Shazeer et al., 2017) by adding MoE layers into the dense feedfoward network (FFN) computations of the Transformer.
 Similarly, our work also replaced the FFN layer in the Transformer, but we briefly explore here an alternate design.
-We add Switch layers into the Transformer Self-Attention layers.
-To do so, we replace the trainable weight matrices that produce the queries, keys and values with Switch layers as seen in Figure 10.

-Table 10 records the quality after a fixed number of steps as well as training time for several variants.
-Though we find improvements, we also found these layers to be more unstable when using bfloat16 precision and thus we did not include them in the final variant.
-However, when these layers do train stably, we believe the preliminary positive results suggests a future promising direction.

-# Appendix B. Preventing Token Dropping with No-Token-Left-Behind

-Due to software constraints on TPU accelerators, the shapes of our Tensors must be statically sized.
-As a result, each expert has a finite and fixed capacity to process token representations.
-This, however, presents an issue for our model which dynamically routes tokens at run-time that may result in an uneven distribution over experts.
-If the number of tokens sent to an expert is less than the expert capacity, then the computation may simply

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-09-25/80f4d728-43f9-49d9-9d86-36d2e491169e/228acd9c766c743dcec8f6ee06f63f24be708bb287d6b1282d8e53c08eaad120.jpg)
 Figure 10: Switch layers in attention.
 We diagram how to incorporate the Switch layer into the Self-Attention transformer block.
 For each token (here we show two tokens,  $x_{1} =$  "More" and  $x_{2} =$  "Parameters"), one set of weights produces the query and the other set of unique weights produces the shared keys and values.
 We experimented with each expert being a linear operation, as well as a FFN, as was the case throughout this work.
 While we found quality improvements using this, we found this to be more unstable when used with low precision number formats, and thus leave it for future work.

+We add Switch layers into the Transformer Self-Attention layers.
+To do so, we replace the trainable weight matrices that produce the queries, keys and values with Switch layers as seen in Figure 10.
+>  将 Switch layer 加入 Self-Attention 层，即把生成 QKV 的可训练权重矩阵替换为 Switch layer

 <table><tr><td>Model</td><td>Precision</td><td>Quality
 @100k Steps (↑)</td><td>Quality